-Prior to joining the foundation, Adam was an AAAS Science and Technology Policy Fellow at the U.S. Department of State.
-He has a broad research background in marine microbiology, natural products biochemistry, genetics, genomics, and drug discovery.
-Adam has conducted fieldwork in a variety of temperate and tropical locations around the world.
+Prior to joining the foundation, Adam was an Foreign Affairs Officer and AAAS Science and Technology Policy Fellow at the U.S. Department of State.
+He has a broad research background in marine microbiology, natural products biochemistry, genetics, genomics, and drug discovery, and conducted fieldwork in a variety of temperate and tropical locations around the world.

 Adam received a B.S. in biology from Providence College, a M.S. in marine biology from the University of North Carolina Wilmington, and a Ph.D. in oceanography from Scripps Institution of Oceanography at the University of California, San Diego.
 He completed postdoctoral research as an Alexander von Humboldt Fellow at the University of Tübingen in Germany.